tristanseifert/libcommunism/buildopts.md

 A few options are available to customize the build processs of the library.
 Most standard CMake variables for libraries (such as `BUILD_SHARED`) apply, unless otherwise specified.

 # Platform Support
 Since the library supports many different platforms, it's possible to select specifically which platform is used.
-With the `ARCH_LIBCOMMUNISM` variable, you can determine what architecture will be built.
+With the `PLATFORM_LIBCOMMUNISM` variable, you can determine what platform will be built.

 ## Automatic Detection
 By default, this variable is set to `Auto`.
 With this value, the build script determines which platform specific code based on the target architecture and OS.